Prosecco – Italian sparkling wine

 20th November 2013

-Approximately 600+ million bottles of Italian Prosecco are produced annually and there are plans to reach 1 billion in years to come.
-It is best drunk within three years of its vintage, although high-quality Prosecco may be aged for up to seven years.
+Anything up to 800+ million bottles of Italian Prosecco are produced annually and there are plans to reach 1 billion in years to come.
+The wine is known as being young, fresh, fruity and vibrant and is most certainly best drunk within three years of production, although high-quality Prosecco may be aged for up to seven years where the aromas and flavours change to deliver a more dried fruits / honey taste experience.

 Prosecco is produced in different classified regions and under different authorities: